-New, extended or refurbished visitor attractions will be supported where:
+Development proposals for new visitor attractions will be supported where:

 Policy E6: Visitor accommodation

-New, extended or refurbished visitor accommodation will be supported where:
+Development proposals for new, extended or refurbished visitor accommodation will be supported where:

 Justification for Policies E5 and E6

-4.153 The Visit County Durham (2016) Durham Tourism Management Plan 2016- 2020 identifies the immediate action needed to deliver the tourism strategy for the County and City.
+4.161 Visit County Durham (2016) Durham Tourism Management Plan 2016- 2020 identifies the immediate action needed to deliver the tourism strategy for the County and City.
 Of particular importance to the economy is the need to improve facilities to lengthen the amount of time that visitors spend in the area.
 In terms of new development, the Management Plan identifies the main gap in the tourism experience to be the lack of a cluster of attractions in Durham City that clearly benefit other historic cities.
 Other facilities needed within the County, and therefore possibly to be considered within Our Neighbourhood, are conference venues, art galleries and family attractions.
 A City with a World Heritage Site is expected by visitors to have a gallery of some sort, but Our Neighbourhood lacks a regionally or nationally significant art space.
 Policy E5 seeks to achieve the balance between meeting acknowledged needs and protecting the environment of the City and its residents.
 Although the NPPF (para.
-85) recommends the allocation of a range of sites, any such allocation in the the Neighbourhood Plan would risk the loss of a potential development opportunity for another suitable use.
+85) recommends the allocation of a range of sites, any such allocation in the Neighbourhood Plan would risk the loss of a potential development opportunity for another suitable use.

-4.154 Comments received during the consultations have been assessed for potential improvements of the policies.
+4.162 Comments received during the consultations have been assessed for potential improvements of the policies.
 There is general support for the provision of new and better attractions for the benefit of both residents and visitors.

-4.155 There is a need for more and better visitor accommodation in the City, which is identified in the Durham Tourism Management Plan to be “boutique hotels – particularly in Durham City, quality bed and breakfast accommodation, inns with rooms, good quality 3 star properties” (Visit County Durham, 2016, p.
+4.163 There is a need for more and better visitor accommodation in the City, which is identified in the Durham Tourism Management Plan to be “boutique hotels – particularly in Durham City, quality bed and breakfast accommodation, inns with rooms, good quality 3 star properties” (Visit County Durham, 2016, p.
 20).
 Policy E6 seeks to achieve a balance between meeting acknowledged needs and protecting the environment of the City and its residents.

 Next section: Theme 4: A city with attractive and affordable places to live